 However, heed the warning on each form.
-If you delete a descriptor or change the order of the descriptors, there could have dire consequences!
-The database considers the order of each descriptor important so, if the order is changed, all data will be corrupted!
+If you delete a descriptor or change the order of the descriptors, there could be dire consequences!
+The database considers the order of each descriptor important, so that if the order is changed, all data will be corrupted!